top of page

 Wild Horse Management Group Obtains Ownership of Wild Horse Herd

 Simpson is the founder and Executive Director of the ‘Wild Horse Fire Brigade LLC’, a wild horse advocacy and management group.
-In March 2022, Siskiyou County officially recognized the ownership of the local herd of cultural heritage horses, as well as management authority, over the local herd.

 Simpson has been studying the local wild horses using an observational method he calls the ‘Goodall Method’ in honor of Dr. Jane Goodall, who pioneered the paradigm of close-observational study as an embedded human observer during her 1960’s study of the apes in Gombe Africa.